Wither-Bane/eyeware/README.md

 `toby [didn't] hew aught [and] neighed [that it was] rumoured [that he] spies [on his] son`

 Connecting words may be added to the typed passphrase, or merely added when reciting the passphrase in one's head.
-The latter eases memorization without increasing the characters to be typed.

 ## computer-generation of passphrases (*The Randomness of the Computer*)